Mewtality/TCPGecko-MK8-Mod-Menu/README.md

 # TCPGecko-MK8-Mod-Menu
-Mod Menu for Mario Kart 8 (Wii U) written in PowerPC ASM.
+Mod Menu for Mario Kart 8 Ver.
+4.2 (Wii U) written in PowerPC ASM.

 ## How to use
 Either assemble the source code (**ModMenu.S**) or copy the already assembled code (**ModMenu.txt**) and add it to your code list in [Jgecko U](https://github.com/BullyWiiPlaza/JGeckoU).